IvanVoronin/TwinAnalysis/README.md

 # TwinAnalysis

-This is a package to simplify structural equation modeling - and particularly, twin analysis - in R.
+This is a package for structural equation modeling and twin analysis using OpenMx package for R.
-The package is based on OpenMx and provides the following functionality:
+The package provides following functionality:
-1. To define standardized parameters for any RAM MxModel.
+1. It computes standardized parameter estimates and their CIs in a RAM MxModel.
-2. To define output tables (as MxAlgebra) within any MxModel.
-To extract output tables, to merge estimates and confidence intervals, to write the output tables into MS Excel file.
+2. It provides functionality to gather the parameter estimates and their CIs in the neat tables and to return the tables in console or in an MS Excel file.
-3. To fit reference (Saturated and Independence) models, to compute fit statistics, to compare nested models.
+3. It fits the reference models (Saturated and Independence models) to compute fit statistics and compares nested models.
-4. To compute twin statistics, to fit twin models (at the moment only cross-lag twin model is implemented).
+4. It computes descriptive statistics for twin data and cross-twin cross-trait correlations.
-5. To introduce your favorite twin model.
+5. It provides the definition of a cross-lagged twin model.

-The package relies mostly on the basic functionality of OpenMx providing the shortcut between model definition and publishing the results, especially when similar models used to describe different data.
-It also uses `mlth.data.frame` which is another development of mine, the package for fancy multi-layered tables in R.
+The package uses my other package `mlth.data.frame` for the output functionality.

-Author: Ivan Voronin, Psychological Institute of Russian Academy of Education, Moscow
+Author: Ivan Voronin, Université Laval, QC, Canada

 e-mail: ivan.a.voronin@gmail.com

 # To install:

 ```
-# install.packages('devtools')
+# install.packages('remotes')

-library(devtools)

-install_github('ivanvoronin/mlth.data.frame')
-install_github('ivanvoronin/TwinAnalysis')
+remotes::install_github('ivanvoronin/mlth.data.frame')
+remotes::install_github('ivanvoronin/TwinAnalysis')
 ```